 CANSFORD LABS

-Does a negative paternity test automatically discharge parental responsibility?
+Does a negative paternity test discharge parental responsibility?

 Family Law blogger John Bolch asks whether a negative paternity test automatically discharge parental responsibility?